Monday, 28 December 2015

 Now, let us study about another nomenclature of revenue terminology as total revenue, average revenue and marginal revenue.

-Total revenue
+Total Revenue

-Average revenue
+Average Revenue

-Average revenue is the value or cost of one unit of production or sales.
-Generally, businessmen arrive at average revenue by calculating the total expenses incurred by them in producing certain output which includes the value of their own minimum profit and other remunerations to staff and management.
-So this total expenditure is to be returned back to the business from the revenue that is received through sales.
+Generally, businessmen arrive at the average revenue by calculating the total expenses incurred in producing a certain output, which includes the value of their own minimum profit and other remuneration for staff and management.
+So this total expenditure is to be recovered from the revenue that is received through sales.
 So, price is fixed by them accordingly.
 So, in most cases, the average revenue will be equal to the average cost of that product.
-Then only can they realise full production cost.
+Only then can they realize the full production cost.

 Average revenue = Total revenue / total quantity sold

-AR = TR/ Q where TR is total revenue and Q is quantity sold.
+AR = TR/ Q, where TR is total revenue and Q is quantity sold.

-But, we have noticed already that TR is Q*P
+But we have already noticed that TR is Q*P

-So, if we substitute TR with Q*P, then AR = Q*P / Q = P. So, AR is same as P. This is applicable in most of the cases.
+So, if we substitute TR with Q*P, then AR = Q*P / Q = P.

 Marginal revenue

 It is due to the fact that if there is plenty of supply, the prices will fall naturally.
-On the other hand, if there is short supply of goods, people tend to pay more for it than forego it.
-This is why the need for the concept of Marginal revenue arose.
+On the other hand, if there is a shortage of goods, people tend to pay more for them rather than forgo them.

 Marginal revenue = P*(Q+1) - P*Q where P is the price or cost of one unit and Q is quantity.